Society & Culture - Arts & Entertainment

-Screening of Acclaimed Fashion Documentary “Versailles ’73: American Runway Revolution” at Drexel, April 18
+Critically Acclaimed Fashion Documentary “Versailles ’73” to Screen at Drexel April 18

 Writer and producer Deborah Riley Draper will join Drexel for screening of documentary film “Versailles ’73: American Runway Revolution"

 A screening of the critically acclaimed documentary film “Versailles ’73: American Runway Revolution,” which explores a moment that changed the course of fashion history, will take place at Drexel University on Thursday, April 18 at 6 p.m.

 The film recounts the 1973 fashion face-off between American and French designers at Chateau de Versailles that changed the global perception of African American models and made a name for American designers overseas.

 The film’s award-winning writer and producer Deborah Riley Draper will introduce the film and participate in an audience question-and-answer session following the screening.
 African American fashion model Pat Cleveland, who walked the Versailles runway in 1973 and is featured in the film, will also participate in the discussion.